spotinst/help/src/docs/ocean/getting-started/gke.md

 ## Step 4: Review

-Review all of the Ocean settings you have configured.
+Review all the Ocean settings you have configured.
 Click **Create** to finish or use the generated JSON template to create the Ocean cluster using other tooling.

 Optional: You can manually scale down your existing GKE nodes in migrated node pools so that Ocean provisions pod-driven optimized infrastructure for your existing workload.